borealbirds/qpad-offsets/README.md

 ### Step 3.
 Organize predictors

+Indicate whether your times are in your local time zone or UTC using the 'tz' argument (c("local", "utc")).

-This object can be reused for multiple species:
+This object can be reused for multiple species.

 ```R
 x <- make_x(dat, tz="local")